“Everybody on the fucking planet has an opinion.”

 The fingers continued their assault.
 There were many more than ten examples, and it didn’t take long for him to need to loop back around to start over.

 “Musicians.
 Helicopter parenting.
 Class differences, race differences.
 The pressure we put on parents, on kids, on society.
 How tough it’s gotten to get into a good college.
 Too much Jesus, too little Jesus.
 The lack of ‘community’, of ‘social cohesion’, of ‘unity’, whatever the fuck that means.
 The divorce, Clementine’s birth mother.
 Gard having cheated his way through medical school, Salina having been wrapped up in a pyramid scheme.
 Sociopaths.
 The importance of mental health.
 Income inequality, high taxes.
 The massive egos of doctors in America.
 National, international, local politics.
-All that shit happening in Bangladesh right now.
+All that shit that was starting to happen in Bangladesh.
 45. Fucking anything.”

 He rolled his eyes.